minio/docs/source/includes/linux/steps-upgrade-minio-deployment.rst

 This ensures upgrades are non-disruptive to ongoing operations.

 "Rolling" or serial "one-at-a-time" upgrade methods do not provide any advantage over the recommended "parallel" procedure, and can introduce unnecessary complexity to the upgrade procedure.
-For virtualized environments which *require* rolling updates, you should amend the recommend procedure as follows:
+For virtualized environments which *require* rolling updates, you should modify the recommended procedure as follows:

 1. Update the MinIO Binary in the virtual machine or container one at a time.
 2. Restart the MinIO deployment using :mc-cmd:`mc admin service restart`.